Last Updated: April 2019.

 You could also consider accessing one of the VIP Lounges available at the terminals.

-If your connection lasts 6 hours or more, you could definitely have a nice side trip into Rome.
+If your connection lasts 6 hours or more and provided weather permits, you could definitely have a nice side trip into Rome.

 This would be a good time to withdraw some Euros from an ATM so you can pay for food or taxi in cash if needed.